 We'll help you to chip away at the "obscurity problem" of being a new coach.

 A continued steady focus on the Core Competencies, including ethical issues and some group Mentor Coaching and case review.

-And, whether you are a coaching leader inside of a great Northwest Company or an entrepreneurial start-up, we will focus on your personal "growth spiral" as you continue to "do the craft" and "be the coach."
+And, whether you are a coaching leader inside of a great Northwest Company or an entrepreneurial start-up, we will focus on your personal version of the 3-2-1 Rule as you continue to "do the craft" and "be the coach."

 And some of what we'll expect of you:

 In Module III you will have a chance to refine our agenda.
 Who knows?
 We may even create some collaborations.

 We'll expect you to test-drive some of your emerging workshop ideas and processes with us.